mojobask/chessgo-board/README.md

 ### Usage

-Whenever you start a game, click on the extension icon to replace the chessboard.
+Just enable the extension and it should work.
+You may use your own style by replacing the images/150.png grid image.